zhuntsinge1/CIS-11Homework1/README.md

 that with some patience and the willingness to focus then I should be able to accomplish passing both of them.
 I think both teachers offer a lot of guidance and support as well.

+My current job is working for a web hosting provider.
+I have been working there for about 8 years now and it has become something
+I really enjoy doing.
+We mostly work with the average consumer so the most popular application we support is WordPress.
+It is the easiest tool for the average person to pick up and create a website.
+Most of our customers are hobbyists or small business owners, but we also support other softwares like Python, Ruby, Node, etc. My employer is a big proponent of continued education and they are fully supportive in me returning to school and learning new things.
+It is a huge relief when you don't have to sacrifice your current job or employment to go back to school!